 At BCA we regularly apply for and receive funding from federal, state and local governments, corporations and philanthropic organisations to create and run a variety of projects.

 2021-2022 BCA Hugh Jeffrey Scholarship Program

 Funded by the Commonwealth’s Information, Linkages and Capacity-building program and the Jeffrey Blyth Foundation, BCA is offering 5 scholarships for educational expenses up to $5,000 for Semester 2, 2021, and Semesters 1 and 2, 2022.
-Applications for the first round of BCA scholarships are open May 17 – June 30, 2021.
+Applications for the first round of BCA scholarships have closed, but applications for the second round will open January 17 – February 13, 2022.
 Each semester will have a separate application and awarding process, scholarship recipients will be funded for one semester only.

 National Disability Insurance Agency – Information, Linkages and Capacity Building Fund

 The National Disability Insurance Agency (NDIA) was established to support individuals with disability in Australia to live an independent life.

 The NDIA doesn’t only fund individuals though.
 Through its Information, Linkages and Capacity Building (ILC) grants program it also funds organisations to create projects that increase the opportunity for all people with disability to participate in their community.

 In 2019, BCA’s application to the Disabled Peoples and Family Organisations (DPFO) grant round was successful.
 This grant seeks to increase the capacity of organisations and individuals who are blind or vision impaired to engage in their community.

 Through this grant, BCA is able to create a new and updated website, purchase a new database that is accessible to all staff, and employ a Membership Development Coordinator who seeks to engage with people who are blind or vision impaired from all communities and increase their awareness of and interaction with our organisation.